 Prior to the program’s enactment, only seven to ten percent of defendants had legal representation during their bail hearings.
 As a result, remand centres were often at capacity and hundreds of defendants had to put their lives on hold until their case was decided.
 Today, the program makes bail lawyers accessible to those who need or request advice, information, and representation, without financial eligibility requirements being taken into account.

-How to for Legal Aid and obtain your own representation
+How to apply for legal aid and obtain your own representation

 When you are in police custody, the detachment can provide you with Legal Aid Alberta contact information so you can speak to a lawyer who can advise and/or represent you at your bail hearing.
 Even if you don’t qualify for Legal Aid or decide to represent yourself, bail lawyers can provide legal advice over the phone free of charge and duty counsel lawyers can provide in-person support in the courtroom.